 - And snacks

 - Also, none of the Basic Economy non-sense.
+(Update 2023: Well, jetBlue is like everyone else and has Basic Economy now)

 The Flight Deal does not sell travel products or services.
 We provide you with information about third-party travel suppliers’ offers, and link you to their sites.
 The information posted by The Flight Deal is valid at the time of publication.
 However, we have no control over the suppliers, and we therefore do not warrant or guarantee that their offers will not change or become unavailable.
 Nor are we responsible for their products, services or site content.
 Please see their sites for their most up-to-date offer information and all applicable terms and conditions.